watem-sedem/rfactor/docs/get-started.rst

      ... ...

-with the first column being the timestamp from the start of the year (minutes) , and second the rainfall depth (in mm).
+with the first column being the timestamp from the start of the year (minutes) , and the second column the rainfall depth (in mm).
 Optionally, if you wish to only consider a select number of input data files, you can define a ``.csv``-file with following structure.
 If you do not do so, the code will generate one for you:

 +----------+-------------------+------------+